ngdangkietswe/ngdangkietswe/README.md

-_**There is not one big cosmic meaning for all, there is only the meaning we each give to our life.**_
+_**Here is one quality that one must possess to win, and that is definiteness of purpose, the knowledge of what one wants, and a burning desire to possess it.**_

-Anaïs Nin
+Napoleon Hill